 What Makes Alcohol Addictive?

-A mouse model study published in 2013 found that chronic alcohol exposure shifted behavior control away from the prefrontal cortex, an area of the brain involved in decision-making and control of emotions.
-When this occurred, the dorsal striatum assumed this responsibility, an area of the brain thought to play a key role in motivation and habit formation.
-Past studies have shown that alcohol dependent individuals exhibit problems with skills mediated by the prefrontal cortex such as impulse control.
-Researchers theorize that the shift to increased striatal control over behavior could be a critical step in the progression of alcoholism.
-These changes could contribute to the emergence of habitual and compulsive patterns of behavior in alcohol abuse, with potential therapies focused on normalizing striatal function.3
+A study published in 2013 found that chronic alcohol exposure shifted behavior control away from the prefrontal cortex, an area of the brain involved in decision-making and control of emotions.
+When this occurred, responsibility shifted to the dorsal striatum, an area of the brain thought to play a key role in motivation and habit formation.
+Past studies have shown that people with alcoholism have problems with skills mediated by the prefrontal cortex such as impulse control.
+Researchers theorize that the shift to increased striatal control over behavior could be a critical step in the progression of alcoholism.7

 Alcohol and Endorphins

-In January 2012, research published in the journal Science Translational Medicine showed evidence that pleasure associated with drinking alcohol is caused by endorphins being released to areas of the brain called the nucleus accumbens and the orbitofrontal cortex.
+In 2012, research published in the journal Science Translational Medicineshowed that pleasure associated with drinking alcohol is caused by endorphins being released to areas of the brain called the nucleus accumbens and the orbitofrontal cortex.
 Endorphins are small proteins with opiate-like effects that are produced naturally in the brain.
 The nucleus accumbens is a region of the brain that has been linked to addictive behavior, while the orbitofrontal cortex is associated with decision-making.
-While animal studies conducted over the last 30 years provided clues to this underlying process, this is the first time that endorphin release in response to alcohol consumption in these two regions of the brain has been directly observed in humans.5,6
+While animal studies conducted over the last 30 years provided clues to the underlying process, this is the first time endorphin release in response to alcohol consumption in these two regions of the brain has been directly observed in humans.10,11

 Using PET imaging, researchers at the Ernest Gallo Clinic and Research Center at the University of California, San Francisco (UCSF) studied 25 subjects.
 Thirteen individuals drank heavily and 12 drank moderately.
-Regardless of the amount the study subjects drank, researchers detected endorphins being released in the brain in response to alcohol consumption.
-However, there was a more pronounced effect in heavy drinkers.
+Regardless of the amount subjects drank, researchers detected endorphins being released in the brain in response to alcohol consumption, although the impact was more pronounced in heavy drinkers.
 The amount of endorphins being released in the brain’s orbitofrontal cortex was linked to a higher degree of feeling intoxicated.
-“This indicates that the brains of heavy or problem drinkers are changed in a way that makes them more likely to find alcohol pleasant, and may be a clue to how problem drinking develops in the first place,” said Jennifer Mitchell, PhD, clinical project director at the Gallo Center and an adjunct assistant professor of neurology at UCSF.5,6
+“This indicates that the brains of heavy or problem drinkers are changed in a way that makes them more likely to find alcohol pleasant, and may be a clue to how problem drinking develops in the first place,” said Jennifer Mitchell, PhD, clinical project director at the Gallo Center and an adjunct assistant professor of neurology at UCSF.10,11

 How Addictive Is Alcohol?

-- Withdrawal: Presence and severity of characteristic withdrawal symptoms.
+- Withdrawal: Presence and severity of withdrawal symptoms.

 - Reinforcement: A measure in human and animal tests of the substance’s ability to cause users to take it repeatedly, and in preference to other substances.